jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/About.md

         library(SingleCaseES)
         SCD_effect_sizes()

-6. To exit the calculator, simply close the window in which it appears or click the red "Stop" icon in the upper right-hand corner of the RStudio console window.
+6. To exit the calculator, close the window in which it appears and click the red "Stop" icon in the upper right-hand corner of the RStudio console window.